 \section{The Proposed DT Synthesis Method}

-The similarity is a key prior knowledge existing in different samples or self-sample as important as the class labels and other annotation information.
-Thus, some researchers recently consider to make use of the similarity knowledge of samples to improve the performance of the discriminative model in various tasks, i.e., person re-identification (re-ID) \cite{Cheng2016PersonRB,Fu2019SelfsimilarityGA,Hermans2017InDO}, content-based image retrieval \cite{Lin2019TowardsOD,Liu2017CrossModalityBC,Liu2012SupervisedHW,akir2015AdaptiveHF}.
-DT exhibits statistical stationarity in the spatial domain and stochastic repetitiveness in the temporal dimension, indicating that different frames of DT possess a high similarity correlation.
+Similarity, which exists in different samples or self-samples, is as important prior knowledge as the class labels and other annotation information.
+Thus, some researchers have recently considered making use of the similarity knowledge of samples to improve the performance of the discriminative model for various tasks, i.e., person re-identification (re-ID) \cite{Cheng2016PersonRB,Fu2019SelfsimilarityGA,Hermans2017InDO}, and content-based image retrieval \cite{Lin2019TowardsOD,Liu2017CrossModalityBC}.
+DT exhibits statistical stationarity in the spatial domain and stochastic repetitiveness in the temporal dimension, indicating that different frames of DT possess high similarity correlations.
 These similarity correlations can also be viewed as critical prior knowledge, which may mitigate the high-dimensionality and small sample issues for DT synthesis.
 Therefore, we propose a novel DT synthesis method.
-It is recommended to synthesize desirable DTs at a fast synthesis speed using kernel similarity embedding, which bases on ELM and kernel learning.
+Our model synthesizes desirable DTs at a high speed using kernel similarity embedding, based on ELM and kernel learning.

-In this section, we first revisit ELM for conveniently understanding the proposed method.
-We then illustrate our method that uses ELM based kernel similarity embedding.
-Meanwhile, we introduce the additive regularization factor to smooth kernel similarity embedding, and thus our method will be stabler and tend to have better generalization.
+In this section, we first revisit ELM to better understand the proposed method.
+We then illustrate our method, which uses ELM-based kernel similarity embedding.
+Meanwhile, we introduce the additive regularization factor for smoothing the kernel similarity embedding, which means our method is stabler with better generalization.
 Finally, we intuitively and theoretically analyze the mechanism of how and why our method can generate realistic, long-term DT videos.